Il-Khan: Why Hulegu Khan Destroyed the Assassins and the Caliphate

 The destruction of the caliphate is lamented by The Faithful to this day.
 He is the Christian Khan whose heirs convert to Islam.
 One of his descendants Ghazan becomes one of the greatest rulers in Muslim history.

-Book Five of the Silk Road Series: The Heirs of Genghis Khan COMING SOON!
+Book Five of the Silk Road Series: The Heirs of Chinggis Khan COMING SOON!
 Stay tuned for a posting of a chapter.

-For an illustrated slide presentation of the story of Hulegu Khan's life, click on the link in the left menu.
+For an illustrated presentation of the story of Hulegu Khan's life, click here.